-Study shows antibody therapy clears Alzheimer's plaques in miceDecember 5th, 2012 in Alzheimer's disease & dementia /
+Study shows antibody therapy clears Alzheimer's plaques in miceDecember 5, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Antibodies against amyloid beta (Aβ) protein deposits that are thought to play a role in Alzheimer's disease have shown some success in preventing the buildup of deposits in animals, but they have not been effective at removing preexisting deposits.
 Now researchers reporting in the December issue of the Cell Press journal Neuron show that a modified antibody was able to clear preexisting Aβ deposits in a mouse model of Alzheimer's disease.

 "These findings have important implications for current and future development of antibodies for the treatment of Alzheimer's disease," says first author Ronald DeMattos, PhD, of Eli Lilly and Company.